alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ##Plant products within the EU

-If you’re moving certain plants which will be used as food within the UK or the EU, you might need a passport, a supplier documents or both.
+If you’re moving certain plants which will be used as food within the UK or the EU, you might need a passport, a supplier document or both.

 ###When you need a plant passport or document